unbrice/py1/docs/man.rst

 Options
 -------

   -h, --help             show an help message and exit

+  -b PY, --begin PY      code run once first

+  -e PY, --end PY        code run once at the end

+  -l PY, --each-line PY  code run each line

+  -c, --code             show the code that would have run, abbreviated

-  -c, --dump-code       show the code that would have been run
+  -c=full, --code=full   show the entirety of the code that would have run

   -V, --version          show program's version number and exit

-  -b BEGIN, --begin BEGIN   as per "Awk-like mode" above

-  -e END, --end END   as per "Awk-like mode" above

-  -l EACH_LINE, --each-line EACH_LINE   as per "Awk-like mode" above